Frequently Asked Questions

 Acupuncture works best when done frequently and consistently.
 I typically recommended 1 to 2 visits a week for 4-6 weeks and then we will reassess your situation and determine if more visits are needed.
 Acute conditions may respond fairly quickly and may only require 1 or 2 visits, while chronic conditions may take longer to treat and may require up to 20 visits.
 After your first visit, I will be able to recommend the most appropriate course of treatment for you and then will re-evaluate your case every 4 weeks.

 Does Insurance Cover Acupuncture?

 Many insurance policies cover acupuncture.
 You can usually find out if your policy covers acupuncture by calling the number on your insurance card.
 We also work with a variety of insurance providers.
-Please call our office at (503) 789-7661 so we may verify your specific benefits.
+Please call our office at (503) 775-6885 for more information.